FDio/csit/docs/report/introduction/methodology_plrsearch.rst

 Graphical examples
 ``````````````````

+FIXME: Those are 1901 graphs, not reflecting later improvements.

 The following pictures show the upper and lower bound (one sigma)
 on estimated critical rate, as computed by PLRsearch, after each trial measurement